Orika Africa

 Photography

-Gorilla and chimpanzee trekking: Flash photography is strictly prohibited.
-Bring extra batteries and memory cards; this truly is a once-in-a-lifetime photography opportunity.
+Gorilla and chimpanzee trekking: Flash photography is not permitted under any circumstances.
+Stock up on spare batteries and memory cards beforehand — this is genuinely a once-in-a-lifetime opportunity you won't want to miss.

-A dustproof camera bag is strongly recommended for bush travel.
-Many experienced travelers bring a backup camera.
+Protect your equipment with a dustproof camera bag for all bush travel.
+Many seasoned safari-goers bring a backup camera as extra insurance.

 Country Etiquette

-• Cleanliness is a point of national pride.
-Plastic bags are banned and must not be brought into the country.
+• National cleanliness is a source of immense pride.
+Plastic bags are banned and cannot be brought across the border.

 Useful Kinyarwanda phrases